-You cross another swing bridge over the Caledonian Canal and then drive along the south side of one of our most beautiful Highland lochs, Loch Lochy.
-On sunny days there are great opportunities to climb down to the loch side and paddle or skip stones.
+Stage 4: You cross another swing bridge over the Caledonian Canal and then drive along the south side of one of our most beautiful Highland lochs, Loch Lochy.
+On sunny days there are great opportunities to climb down to the lochside and paddle or skip stones.

-After Loch Lochy you pass the Commando Memorial (free) and drive through Spean Bridge where there is a mill shop.
+Stage 5: After Loch Lochy you pass the Commando Memorial (free) and drive through Spean Bridge where there is a famous mill shop.

-Arriving in the outskirts of Fort William, after the Road to the Isles roundabout look out for a sign for "Old Inverlochy Castle".
+Stage 6: Arriving in the outskirts of Fort William, after the Road to the Isles roundabout, look out for a sign for “Old Inverlochy Castle”.
 Once sacked by Robert the Bruce and the ancestral home of his great rivals, the Comyns, this is well worth a visit.

 Our recommendation is to drive all the way through Glen Coe, maybe just stopping once at the foot of the glen for photographs.
 Once you have cleared the glen and the road has climbed onto the moor, find somewhere to turn and come back into the glen from the top.
 Just a few miles beyond here is a ski and snowboarding area with chair lifts.

-You now return along the same route to Fort Augustus or, when you leave Fort William, take the Road to the Isles and turn right at Neptune's Staircase of lochs on the Caledonian Canal (about one mile) and follow the back road to Gairlochy and the Commando Memorial.
+Return Home: You now return along the same route to Fort Augustus or, when you leave Fort William, take the Road to the Isles and turn right at Neptune’s Staircase of lochs on the Caledonian Canal (about one mile) and follow the back road to Gairlochy and the Commando Memorial.
 When you reach Fort Augustus, why not drive the opposite side of Loch Ness.
 Both the North and Southside are a must to drive.